Infinites-Research-Organization/To-Do-List/README.md

 ### 6. Radio Absorbers and Radio-Blocking Research
 * Research on Development of RF-absorbing and RF-Blocking materials with household/readily available items

+### 7. Radio-Tokenizer for Machine Learning (Active Research as of 6/6/2026)
+* Radio ML Frameworks for Radio Technology Attention-Based Research

+### 8. Cloud-Height Inference from Cheap Sensors (10,000 Feet +)
+* Using an SDR on unlicensed/free-to-use bands or similar devices to measure cloud height on weather sensors
 ---

 ## Platform Compliance & Dual-Use Statement